PhantomGamers/SFP/README.md

 While the Steam client has theme support built in, you are limited to theming the element classes that are built-in.
 SFP allows client theme authors to include an `override` folder in their theme directory.
 This folder should match the directory layout of the Steam `resource` folder, and it should contain files that the author wishes to replace the built-in resource files.
 This allows more customization in your skin!

+With this active it is recommended to launch Steam with the `-noverifyfiles` argument, otherwise Steam will attempt to repair the modified files on each launch.

 ## Todo

 * Improve automatic detection of correct library CSS file to patch.